Newborn Sleep Training Spoiler Alert

 Want to get ahead of the game?
 The earlier that you understand and teach yourself about infant sleep the better off you and your entire family will be.
 So, study up a little when you're pregnant.

 The four tools:

-Yep, that's all.
-These four will serve you well for parenting for life-although what they mean at different ages will change, starting at 6 weeks and going until, oh...26?
+These four will serve you well for parenting for years to come.
+What they mean at different ages will change, starting at 6 weeks and going until, oh...26?

 They are not a secret.
 Pick up any book on parenting, from sleep to toddlers to teens and these tools are there.

 Like all tools in a tool box, learning how to use them, how to use them together is the key.